How to Handle Constructive Criticism

 Too often we do just the opposite.
 We decide that our classroom is our domain, and we know what is best.
 So we allow our feelings to get hurt.
 We get defensive.
-We dig in our heals.
+We dig in our heels.

 And we refuse to grow.

-Now, yes, I know that sometimes administrators make bad suggestions and sometimes they really don’t know what they’re talking about.
+Now, yes, I know that sometimes administrators make bad suggestions and sometimes they don’t know what they’re talking about.
 But often they do have wisdom and advice that can make us better – even if the idea sounds horrible at first.

 So the next time you’re faced with some constructive criticism, try to keep a few things in mind.

 - Be humble.
 Nothing will stop our growth faster than our own pride.
 Yes, it hurts to be told that we may need to change something or that we’re falling short in some area or another.
 But as much as we want to get defensive, we need to be humble.
 To stop and genuinely listen to what our administrator is saying.
 To be open to new ideas.
 And to realize that no matter how long we’ve been teaching or how many students and parents say that we are awesome, we can always be better.